akasharora123/Chemometrics/README.md

 - Geographic origin of olive oils: Applied PCA and LDA on the measured infrared spectrum of olive oils to identify the country of origin for different varieties.
 Data source: Tapp *et al., J. Agric.
 Food Chem.*, Vol. 51, No. 21, 2003.

-## 2. Software Requirements
+## 2. Prerequisites

--- Python, Pnadas, Numpy, and Scikit-learn.
+- Python
+- Pnadas
+- Numpy
+- Scikit-learn